MadeInHaus/haus-core/README.md

 Nextra provides us with an interactive UI playground for our components.
 This allows us to preview our components in the browser and instantly see changes when developing locally.
 This example preconfigures Nextra to:

 - The Nextra repository uses PNPM Workspaces and Turborepo.
-To install dependencies, run yarn install in the project root directory.
+To install dependencies, run pnpm install in the project root directory.
 - Write MDX for component documentation pages

-- `yarn dev`: Starts Nextra in dev mode with hot reloading at `localhost:3001`
+- `pnpm dev`: Starts Nextra in dev mode with hot reloading at `localhost:3001`
-- `yarn build`: Builds the Nextra app and generates the static files
+- `pnpm build`: Builds the Nextra app and generates the static files

 For example, here's the Nextra markdown for our `Portal` component: